andykuo1/candlelight/src/main/java/net/jimboi/test/gumshoe/readme.txt

         - Do's and Don't's
     - 2 Big Secret
         - A motive for murder
-        - Knowledge of another character
+        - Could be Knowledge of another character
     - 1 Small Secret
         - An embarrassment
+            - A revelation to someone that distorts one's social image
+        - A shame/guilt
+            - moral image

 Small secrets must be compatible with personalities Secrets must be discoverable, somehow.